 However, many institutions that offer a tDPT also offer a DPT.
 That means many of the courses, as well as faculty, may be the same between the two programs.
 Additionally, there are many regional accrediting bodies that hold tDPT programs to similar standards as CAPTE.[vi]In order to promote as much consistency and quality, the American Physical Therapy Association (APTA), which is the governing body of CAPTE, provides all tDPT programs with two key documents and strategies.
 This is a consensus-based outcome competency document and a curricular.[vii]
 Regardless, it’s still important for you to perform your own research to find a perfect school for your goals.

-Take the Next Step to Earn Your Doctorate of Physical Therapy Degree Online
+Take the Next Step to Find Online DPT Programs

 Now may be a perfect time to explore doctorate of physical therapy degree programs online.
 According to the United States Bureau of Labor Statistics (BLS), the median annual wages for physical therapists in 2015 was $84,020.[viii]
 Plus, the BLS expects an increase of 34% of the number of physical therapists from the years 2014 to 2024.
 There are a number of reasons for this dramatic increase, including the baby-boomer generation remaining active in their elderly years and the potential increase in outpatient surgeries.[ix]
 With the updated APTA standards, practicing physical therapists may be required to return to school as well.